Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Numerical Results

 Next, we calibrate the initial estimated network to satisfy zero load shed and zero branch violation during a peak load day, following \cite{xu2020us}'s calibration approach.
 The aim is to produce a realistic approximation of the status quo grid.
 We perform this calibration by iteratively solving a small optimization problem within an impedance feedback procedure similar to Fig. \ref{fig:RTEP_iterative}, producing a mutually consistent pair of $\overline{w}^\br$ and $\chi^0$.

 We represent operations with 52 weekly-horizon, hourly-resolution scenarios.
 While we use a historical weather year of 2023, our framework accommodates operational scenarios covering multiple weather years.
 Historical zonal load time series are mapped to nodes based on zip code populations, following \cite{birchfield2016grid}, to produce $\overline{p}^\dd$.
-Wind and solar availability factors $a^\g_{\omega t}$ are derived from NOAA Rapid Refresh reanalysis data.
+Wind and solar availability factors $a^\g_{\omega t}$ are derived from NOAA Rapid Refresh reanalysis data. {Hydropower parameters and inflow data are adapted from the dataset in \cite{pecci2025regularized}}.
 Generation capital costs from \cite{nrel2024atb} are annualized over 20 years to give $c$, and operating costs $c^\g_\omega$ use EIA estimates.
 For investment limits $\overline{x}$: land restrictions and ordinances from \cite{lopez2023impact} constrain wind and solar installation, and storage and geothermal are assumed to be available up to 1GW at each node with voltage of 345kV or higher.
-In this study, we restrict battery duration to 4 hours, i.e. $x^\ese = 4 x^\esp$.
-We model a policy goal of 80\% carbon-free generation, i.e. $\overline{x}^\tem = 0.2 \sum_{\omega t} \overline{p}^\dd_{\omega t}$.
-We assume a load shedding cost of $c^\sh = \$$10,000 / MWh, and a contingency violation penalty of $c^\vio = \$$2,000 / MWh, which are representative of typical values used by grid operators.
-We choose $\alpha = 0.3$ for the bundle method, following theoretical justification in \cite{lemarechal1995new}.
+In this study, we restrict battery duration to 4 hours, i.e., $x^\ese {=} 4 x^\esp$.
+We model a policy goal of 80\% carbon-free generation, i.e., $\overline{x}^\tem {=} 0.2 \sum_{\omega t} \overline{p}^\dd_{\omega t}$.
+We assume a load shedding cost of $c^\sh {=} \$$10,000 / MWh, and a contingency violation penalty of $c^\vio {=} \$$2,000 / MWh, which are representative of typical values used by grid operators.
+We choose $\alpha {=} 0.3$ for the bundle method, following theoretical justification in \cite{lemarechal1995new}.